by Richard Ewald

 California, USA

-This January I was at the college and Don dropped by.
+I was at the college one January, and Don dropped by.
 I asked him how his Christmas was.
-“Not too good,” he replied, his son had died.
+“Not too good,” he replied.
+His son had died.
 I asked how old his son was.
-“In his early 20’s.
+“In his early twenties.
 It was an accident.”
-I tried to say words that might comfort Don, but no mere words can help at a time like this.
+I tried to say words that might comfort Don, but no words can help at a time like that.

 Don started to talk.
-He and his wife had planned a public church service, and a private graveside service for family only.
-However, after the accident the phone kept ringing with his son’s friends calling to say his son had been their best friend.
+He and his wife had planned a public church service and a private graveside service for family only.
+However, after the accident, the phone kept ringing with his son’s friends calling to say that their son had been their best friend.
 After 30 calls, Don and his wife decided they must do something for all these kids who’d lost their best friend.
-They opened the graveside service to everyone, so their son’s friends would have another chance to say goodbye.
+They opened the graveside service to everyone so their son’s friends would have another chance to say goodbye.

-Don persisted and the undertaker reluctantly agreed, saying it must be a wood casket for the pen to show.
+Don persisted.
+The undertaker reluctantly agreed, saying it must be a wood casket for the pen to show.
 “Can I try a pen on a casket in an inconspicuous place?”
-“No, if you mark it you own it.”
-So Don choose a casket he thought would take the marker’s ink.
+“No. If you mark it, you own it.”
+So Don chose a casket he thought would take the marker’s ink.

-Before the service Don wrote a goodbye on the casket.
-At the graveside service the Minster announced that anyone who wished could come up and pen a farewell on the casket.
+Before the service, Don wrote a goodbye on the casket.
+At the graveside service, the minister announced that anyone who wished could come up and write or draw a farewell as well.

-At first no one got up, then one person did, then another.
-Before long everyone present was lined up for a chance to write their good-byes.
+At first, no one got up.
+Then one person did; then another.
+Before long, everyone present was lined up for a chance to write their goodbyes.
+When the last person had finished, the entire casket was covered in messages and drawings, looking not unlike a high school yearbook.

 As Don walked back to the car, he turned and saw his undertaker friend pick up a pen and write a final message.